SamCScott/SamCScott/README.md

-- Hi, I’m Sam
+- Hi, I’m Sam.
-- I’m interested in video game development
+- I’m interested in video game development.
-- I’m currently learning everything lol
+- I’m currently learning more Unity systems.
-- I’m looking to collaborate on anything lmao
+- I’m looking to collaborate on anything and everything.
-- Go and see my stuff at regiv.itch.io/
+- Go and see my games and work at regiv.itch.io/
-- How to reach me: discord is Regi#1001, email me at s94.samscott@gmail.com
+- How to reach me: discord is Regi#1001, email me at s94.samscott@gmail.com.